tinacms/tina.io/content/docs/nextjs/github-public-repo.md

 ## API functions

-We will need a few API functions to handle GitHub authentication, and Next.js's preview-mode:
+We will need a few API functions to handle GitHub authentication, and Next.js's [Preview Mode](https://nextjs.org/docs/advanced-features/preview-mode):
 With Next.js, any functions in the `pages/api` directory are are mapped to `/api/*` endpoints.

 We've created a script to make generating these files easier: